PDA-UR/Screenshotmatcher-2.0/README.md

 All major features work, but there is still some refactoring, bugfixing and documentation to be done.
 If interested in the project, check out [the paper](https://epub.uni-regensburg.de/47814/1/screenshotmatcher.pdf) or contact us (andreas.schmid@ur.de).

+## Known Issues

+Especially for regions with lots of text, the matching algorithm is still somewhat unreliable.
+In this case, it is recommended to request a full screenshot from the PC and crop the result manually.

 # Installation

 **ScreenshotMatcher** is a two part application: an Android app and a python program running on the PC (Windows, MacOS, or Linux).